A War: Production

 The film was produced by Nordisk Film with support from DR TV and received eight million Danish kroner from the Danish Film Institute.
-Filming took place in Copenhagen, in Konya, Turkey and in Almeria, Spain.
+Filming took place in Copenhagen, in Konya, Turkey and in Almería, Spain.
 It ended in January 2015.
 With the exception of the main characters, the soldiers are played by actual Danish soldiers who had served in Afghanistan.

 Reception

 A War received critical acclaim.
-On Rotten Tomatoes, the film has a 91% "Certified Fresh" score based on 93 reviews, with an average rating of 7.84/10.
+On Rotten Tomatoes, the film has a 91% score based on 93 reviews, with an average rating of 7.84/10.
 The site's consensus states: "Tense, intelligent, and refreshingly low-key, A War is part frontline thriller, part courtroom drama -- and eminently effective in both regards."
-Metacritic reports an 81 out of 100 rating based on 29 critics, indicating "universal acclaim".
+Metacritic reports an 81 out of 100 rating based on 29 critics.

-Olly Richards from Empire magazine gave the film four out of five stars saying "It's a riveting, complex film that asks one simple question: what do you do when there's no right answer?".
-Clayton Dillard from Slant magazine gave it a mixed review: two out of four stars saying "Tobias Lindholm stages his claims through clunky dramaturgical scenarios, with the seams exposed at every turn."
+Olly Richards from Empire gave the film four out of five saying "It's a riveting, complex film that asks one simple question: what do you do when there's no right answer?".
+Clayton Dillard from Slant magazine gave it a mixed review and a score of two out of four, writing "Tobias Lindholm stages his claims through clunky dramaturgical scenarios, with the seams exposed at every turn."